Acai berry product peddlers lock customers in after “free” trial expires

-“These companies are simply abusing general acai berry endorsements from well-known, trusted celebrities by using it as a tacit endorsement of their company and products specifically,” added Collins.
-“Consumers trust Oprah and unfortunately, if they are tricked into believing that she is putting her stamp of approval on a product then they are definitely more likely to purchase it.”
+“These companies are simply abusing general acai berry endorsements from well-known celebrities, such as Oprah, by using it as a tacit endorsement of their company and products specifically,” added Rosenzweig.
+“Consumers trust celebrities and unfortunately, if they are tricked into believing the endorsements then they are definitely more likely to purchase it.”

-Before purchasing acai products, the BBB recommends checking out the seller first.
-The BBB maintains a free online database with more than four million reports on businesses at www.bbb.org.
+Before purchasing acai products, BBB recommends checking out the seller first.
+BBB maintains a free online database with more than four million reports on businesses at www.bbb.org.
 Additionally, consumers shopping online should look for the BBB seal on Web sites and click on the seal to confirm its legitimacy.
-And of course, consumers can always contact the BBB directly a 800-763-4222 with questions, concerns and complaints.
+And of course, consumers can always contact BBB directly with questions, concerns and complaints.